Tyronn Lue Reportedly Slated To Interview With Philadelphia 76ers

 However, D’Antoni’s somewhat surprising decision not to re-up with the Rockets has altered the situation for both Lue and Philly.

 In addition to bringing his strong track record and reputation for directing elite-level offensive attacks to the table, it has been purported that a D’Antoni hire could potentially help the Sixers lure 2018 NBA MVP James Harden from Houston.

 On Thursday, NBC Sports Philadelphia‘s John Clark tweeted that the very possibility is factoring into his candidacy.

-Per Pompey, the position is the former Rockets coach’s to lose, which could motivate Lue to reevaluate his own candidacy and potentially withdraw from consideration.
+Per Pompey, the position is the former Rockets coach’s to lose, which could motivate Lue to re-evaluate his own candidacy and potentially withdraw from consideration.
 Nevertheless, Lue has a strong track record as well, and his upcoming interview would seem to indicate that he remains in the race.

-Before he assumed the No. 2 position on Rivers’ bench in Los Angeles, the 43-year-old Lue enjoyed an incredible three-year run in Cleveland as head coach of the Cavaliers.
-After previously serving as the team’s associate head coach, he eventually took over for David Blatt midway through the 2015-16 campaign and subsequently helped LeBron James, Kyrie Irving and Kevin Love lead their club to an NBA title.
+Before he was an assistant on Rivers’ bench in Los Angeles, the 43-year-old Lue enjoyed an incredible three-year run in Cleveland as head coach of the Cavaliers.
+After previously serving as the team’s associate head coach, he eventually took over for David Blatt midway through the 2015-16 season and subsequently helped LeBron James, Kyrie Irving and Kevin Love lead their club to an NBA title.

 Lue and the Cavs advanced to the NBA Finals during each of the two seasons that followed, but were stymied in their efforts to claim a second title by the Golden State Warriors on both occasions.
 Later, just six games into his fourth year at the helm with the Cavs, the franchise elected to fire Lue.